john-does-it/pixelswars/readme.md

 ## MVP Scope

-1 playable map, with core mechanic for deplacement, fight, capture and building units, few units and landscapes availables and the capacity to capture building and create some units inside factories.
+2 playable maps, with core mechanic for deplacement, fight, capture and building units, few units and landscapes availables and the capacity to capture building and create some units inside factories.

 ## How does it work?